Nutria: Appearance

 A nutria is often mistaken for a muskrat (Ondatra zibethicus), another widely dispersed, semiaquatic rodent that occupies the same wetland habitats.
 The muskrat, however, is smaller and more tolerant of cold climates, and has a laterally flattened tail it uses to assist in swimming, whereas the tail of a nutria is round.
-It can also be mistaken for a small beaver, as beavers and nutria have very similar anatomies and habitats.
+It can also be mistaken for a small beaver, as beavers and nutrias have very similar anatomies and habitats.
 However, beavers' tails are flat and paddle-like, as opposed to the round tails of nutria.

 Life history

-Nutria can live up to six years in captivity, but individuals uncommonly live past three years old.
-According to one study, 80% of nutrias die within the first year, and less than 15% of a wild population is over 3 years old.
-A nutria is considered to have reached old age at 4 years old.
-Male nutria reach sexual maturity as early as four months, and females as early as three months; however, both can have a prolonged adolescence, up to the age of nine months.
+Nutrias can live up to six years in captivity, but individuals rarely live past three years old in the wild.
+According to one study, 80% of nutrias die within the first year, and less than 15% of a wild population is over three years old.
+A nutria is considered to have reached old age at four years old.
+Male nutrias reach sexual maturity as early as four months, and females as early as three months; however, both can have a prolonged adolescence, up to the age of nine months.
 Once a female is pregnant, gestation lasts 130 days, and she may give birth to as few as one or as many as 13 offspring.
 The average nutria reproduction is four offspring.
-Female nutria will mate within two days after offspring are born.
+Female nutrias will mate within two days after offspring are born.
 The years of reproduction cycle by litter size.
 Year one might be large, year two litter size will be smaller and year three the litter size will be another larger size.
 Females can only produce six litters in her life, rarely seven litters.
 A female on average will have two litters a year.

-They generally line nursery nests with grasses and soft reeds.
-Baby nutria are precocial, born fully furred and with open eyes; they can eat vegetation and swim with their parents within hours of birth.
+Nutrias generally line nursery nests with grasses and soft reeds.
+Baby nutrias are precocial, born fully furred and with open eyes; they can eat vegetation and swim with their parents within hours of birth.
 A female nutria can become pregnant again the day after she gives birth to her young.
 If timed properly, a female can become pregnant three times within a year.
-Newborn nutria nurse for seven to eight weeks, after which they leave their mothers.
-Nutria have been known to be territorial and aggressive when caught or cornered.
+Newborn nutrias nurse for seven to eight weeks, after which they leave their mothers.
+Nutrias have been known to be territorial and aggressive when caught or cornered.
 They will bite and attack humans and dogs when threatened.
-Nutria are mainly crepuscular or nocturnal, with most activity occurring around dusk and sunset with highest activity around midnight.
-When food is scarce, nutria will forage during the day.
-When food is plentiful, nutria will rest and groom during the day.
+Nutrias are mainly crepuscular or nocturnal, with most activity occurring around dusk and sunset with highest activity around midnight.
+When food is scarce, nutrias will forage during the day.
+When food is plentiful, nutrias will rest and groom during the day.